egdels/LiteRT/README.md

 >
 > The upstream LiteRT project publishes pre-built AARs to Maven Central, but those artifacts include build-time references to proprietary Google Play libraries (`com.google.android.play:ai-delivery`), which prevents F-Droid from accepting apps that depend on them.
 >
-> This fork contains CI workflow and build system patches (Dockerfile, WORKSPACE, Bazel BUILD files, visibility workarounds) to produce a functionally equivalent `tensorflow-lite.aar` entirely from source.
+> This fork contains CI workflow and build system patches (Dockerfile, WORKSPACE, Bazel BUILD files, visibility workarounds) to produce a F-Droid-compatible `tensorflow-lite.aar` from source.
 See [CHANGELOG.md](./CHANGELOG.md) for a detailed list of changes.
 >
-> **No application logic has been modified.** The resulting AAR is functionally identical to the upstream release, minus the XNNPACK delegate (disabled due to API version mismatch with the pinned dependency).
+> **No application logic has been modified.** The resulting AAR is based on the upstream sources, but full behavioral equivalence with Google's official binaries is not guaranteed, minus the XNNPACK delegate (disabled due to API version mismatch with the pinned dependency).

+## Compatibility and Maintenance Status

+This fork provides a community-built Android AAR intended to support F-Droid-compatible builds from FLOSS source code.

+It is not an official Google release and is not guaranteed to be fully compatible with Google's published LiteRT artifacts for every model, operator, delegate, ABI, or Android device.

+The artifact has only been tested with a limited set of applications and models.
+Successful use by one application does not establish general compatibility.

+This fork is maintained on a best-effort basis.
+The maintainer does not plan to provide long-term tracking of upstream LiteRT releases or investigate compatibility issues for every model.

+Minimal reproducers and focused pull requests with regression tests are welcome, but there is no guarantee that reported compatibility issues will be investigated or fixed.

 ## Usage